imixs/imixs-workflow/src/site/markdown/core/ruleengine.md

 See the section [conditional events](../modelling/howto.html#Conditional_Events) to learn how you can model business rules.

-### Simulating the Processing Live Cycle Programmatically
+### Simulating the Processing Life Cycle Programmatically

 The `WorkflowKernel` also provides the method `eval()` to simulate the outcome of a specific model situation.
 You can call this method to evaluate the target Task Element of a process instance: